JirkaMedek/PurpleAcademyPripadovka/README.md

 # PurpleAcademyPripadovka
-`Node js` need tp be installed on the machine.
+`Node js` need to be installed on the machine.

 Application runs on localhost on port 3000.